Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 3. Management
 4. Re-enrollment

-The completion handler doesn't do anything.
-Instead this is a framework for creating other JobCompletionHandlers.
+This example completion handler shows the minimum to get you started.
+This is a framework for creating other JobCompletionHandlers.

 The example application contains the class BaseJobCompletionHandler.cs which implements the IOrchestratorJobCompleteHandler.
 The interface Implements a string property for the JobType GUIDs and a Boolean method RunHandler that includes the OrchestratorJobCompleteHandlerContext (context) object.
 You will use the context object containing various properties to complete your handler.